kshetline/tubular_time/README.md

 ### Using `roll()`

-You can use the `roll()` method to "spin" through values for each date/time field.
+You can use the `roll()` method to “spin” through values for each date/time field.
 This can be used for a user interface where you select a field and use up/down arrows to change the value, and the value changes in a wrap-around fashion, like ...58 → 59 → 00 → 01..., etc.

 While seconds and minutes wrap at 59, and dates wrap at the length of the current month, there’s no natural wrapping boundaries for years.
 The wrap-range defaults to 1900-2099, but you can pass optional arguments to change this range (this only effects years, not other units).